JavaScript API

 Writing information to Spara using Javascript

-To send Spara information on page load, you will need to add an additional Javascript snippet immediately after initializing Spara's Javascript embed.
+To specifically send Spara information on page load, you will need to add an additional Javascript snippet immediately after initializing Spara's Javascript embed.

 Here is a full example, which sets the current visitor's "ACME uuid" field: